Guide to Growing Lettuce

 GROWING NOTES

-Tolerant of a wide range of soils, but prefers well-drained, cool, loose soil with plentiful moisture and pH 6.2 to 6.8.
+Lettuce is tolerant of a wide range of soils, but prefers well-drained, cool, loose soil with plentiful moisture and pH 6.2 to 6.8.
 Sensitive to low pH.
 Lime to at least 6.0.
+To encourage tender and tasty growth, make sure location is rich in organic compost matter.
+Amend prior to planting if needed.

 MAINTAINING